Graduate Financial Assistance

 Candidates should indicate financial need on the application form.
 The department is eager to provide assistance whenever warranted and possible; however, the applicant must be eligible for full graduate status in order to be considered for an assistantship or fellowship.

-Graduate students who have completed the MS degree or equivalent are eligible for teaching fellowships, which carry stipends of $11,470 (or $17,205) for two-term (or three-term) appointments, plus a scholarship covering full tuition.
+Graduate students who have completed the MS degree or equivalent are eligible for teaching fellowships, which carry a stipend and a scholarship covering full tuition.

 The University also pays the annual premium for Blue Cross and Blue Shield medical insurance for a teaching assistant or fellow who holds an appointment during the fall and winter terms.

 Graduate research assistantships, which carry a scholarship covering tuition, are awarded for one, two, and three terms.
-The stipends range up to $17,352 for a three-term appointment.
 Graduate research assistants conduct research toward the completion of advanced-degree requirements under the direct supervision of members of the graduate faculty.
 Normally, research assistantships are not awarded to entering graduate students.
 A limited number of graduate tuition fellowships are also available from the University.
 These are awarded on the basis of departmental recommendation and usually cover the tuition costs for one or two terms.